 Nic was keen to move into management & decided to accept an offer to manage the presentation team & present breakfast at Kix96 (Owned by the legends, Muff & Ginny Murfin).

 Kix96 had a strong reputation in the industry as a talent pool.
 Nic hired Chris Brooks as deputy Programme Director & Head Of Music.
 The two worked well together, putting a strong on air team together & shaping the on air sound.

 Nic gave the team their own creative production space to be "on air personalities" instead of “a voice” reading liner cards.
 Nic also allowed each presenter an input and free choice of the music they played.

 This format helped shape a radio station that had a unique fresh, young, fun on air sound that made Kix96 such a success.

-At Kix96, Nic came up with the idea of calling a world leader for his breakfast April Fools day joke.
+At Kix96, Nic, together with his producer Paul Mclaughlin, came up with the idea of calling a world leader for his breakfast April Fools day joke.
 Nic tried calling the former Russian leader Boris Yeltsin at the Kremlin.
 After four or five attempts on getting partially through it was time to move on.

 Nic suggested Nelson Mandela, and with just a couple of calls to a few South African Government offices, he was given the number of Nelson Mandela’s residence.
 Dialling the number, after a short pause, a voice answered which turned out to be Mandela’s chef.
 When told that the Prime Minister wanted to speak to the president, the line went silent again for a few seconds, and then a familiar voice was heard, Nelson Mandela, bellowing the word “Tony”!